cloudfoundry/developer-training-class-apps/ci/README.md

 In order to run the pipelines, you need the following:

 * Artifact Bucket: The bucket is used to house app artifacts.
+Artifacts included in the class site will be picked up from this bucket.
   * S3 bucket with versioning enabled
   * A user that has all access on the bucket (example IAM policy below)